newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey’s-clean-energy-program-large-energy-users.md

 > ### Benefits
 >
-> * There is an entity cap of $4M per fiscal year, and available funding varies between pathways
+> * There is an entity cap of $4M per fiscal year, and available funding vary by technolog
 > * Eligible annual costs include standard costs associated with electric and/or gas delivery and supply (e.g., generation, transmission, distribution, SBC, etc.) and not those that are unique to the customer (e.g., energy management charges)